 Will Smart Contracts Replace Middlemen?

-Unless you’ve been living in a cave, you’ll have heard a lot about the Blockchain in the news recently.
+You may have heard a lot about the Blockchain in the news recently.

 What is a smart contract?